Isio-19/INF5071/README.md

 Visualisation of the connections between neurons from a certain point, in a mouse's brain.

 Use the:
-- Left mouse button, torotate around the brain;
+- `Left mouse button`, torotate around the brain;
-- Middle mouse button, to zoom in or out;
+- `Middle mouse button`, to zoom in or out;
-- Right mouse button, to pan the camera.
+- `Right mouse button`, to pan the camera.

 ## Canva Drawing